 Grieving is hard work for anyone, but it can be especially difficult for children.
-If you know a child who is dealing with the loss of a family member, pet, or close friend; chances are they could use your help in grieving the death.
+If you know a child who is dealing with the loss of a parent, grandparent, or another family member, chances are they could use your help in grieving the death.
 This week I’d like to share the titles of three highly-recommended children’s grief books, in addition to a few other resources for adults.

-The way in which children react to the death of a loved one is age-dependent; their ability to understand the event affects their ability to grieve the loss.
+How kids react to the death of a loved one whether it’s a family member, a close friend, or a pet, is age-dependent; their ability to understand the event affects their ability to grieve the loss.
 A preschooler may see it as “temporary and reversible”, while older children – those between the ages of five and nine – are starting to think more like adults, yet still believe death will never happen to them or anyone they know.

-The first two, Healing Your Grieving Heart for Kids: 100 Practical Ideas and the similarly titled volume Healing Your Grieving Heart for Teens: 100 Practical Ideas, were written by Dr. Alan Wolfelt, founder of the Center for Loss and Transition and highly-respected grief educator.
+The first two, Healing Your Grieving Heart for Kids: 100 Practical Ideas is written by Dr. Alan Wolfelt, founder of the Center for Loss and Transition and highly-respected grief educator.

 Many reviewers praise Dr. Wolfelt highly; “Dr. Wolfelt is the absolute best author on grief” affirms one; another wrote, “Wolfelt, has honestly and deeply, not only explored, but felt his subject matter.”
 This same reviewer shared the book “has been a good companion for me at this time of losing my mother.
 Following several of the suggestions have been helpful when sometimes I have felt no help was possible.
 I never knew grief could be like this.
 Thank God for this book and others by this caring person.”

-The third in this set of books on grief for kids is I Miss You: A First Look at Death, by Pat Thomas, a trained psychotherapist, is intended for younger children between preschool and the second grade.
+The third in this set of books on grief for kids is I Miss You: A First Look at Death, by Pat Thomas, a trained psychotherapist.
+This book is intended for younger children between preschool and the second grade.
 Most reviewers have given it a “5-Star” rating, and leave praise-laden comments like this one:

 “My husband died six months ago.
 I have three small children ages 4, 7, and 9.
 They loved the book and were very happy I purchased it for them.
 I left it on their night stand and have seen them read it on their own several times since…it is an outstanding book.”

-This interactive book was described by one reviewer as “an excellent kid focused/easy workbook to help kids understand what they are experiencing.”
+One reviewer described this interactive book as “an excellent kid focused/easy workbook to help kids understand what they are experiencing.”
 Another called it a “precious tool”, suitable for anyone “who wishes to help a child deal with the worst crisis one can imagine”.

 But it’s not only for children.
 “Wonderful!”, wrote one reviewer, who went on to say, “Shared in adult grief support group.
 We took our time drawing and talking about each page.”